 belay update iterates over and downloads the dependencies defined in tool.belay.dependencies of pyproject.toml.
-This command should be ran from the root of your project, and is ran when new upstream library changes want to be pulled.
 The downloaded dependencies are stored in .belay/dependencies/main/ of the current working directory. .belay/dependencies/main/ should be committed to your git repo and can be thought of as a dependency lock file.